-"One of the major issues over the holidays concerns improperly cooking stuffing that is placed inside the bird," states Dr. Jill Michels, a Clinical Pharmacist and Director of the Palmetto Poison Center at UofSC's College of Pharmacy.
+"One of the major issues over the holidays concerns improperly cooking stuffing that is placed inside the bird," states Dr. Jill Michels, a Clinical Pharmacist and Director of the Palmetto Poison Center at University of South Carolina's College of Pharmacy.
 "Even if the turkey is cooked correctly, stuffing may not have reached the temperature necessary to kill potentially harmful bacteria."